jeremyButtler/freezeTB/README.md

 #   - build the read depth and coverage graphs
 #<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-# This is done automatically in the gui version, but not
-#   the command line version
 if [[ "$graphBl" == "TRUE" ]]; then
 # If: graphs were wanted
    # For graphing (wait till ampDepth finishes)